jon-heard/obsidian-inline-scripts/README.md

 ## Release notes

+## 0.16.13
+- bug fix: if expansion returns something other than string or string array, it's not handled right.

 ## 0.16.12
 - Polish - Wrote DEFAULT_SETTING.shortcuts with backtick string for readability
 - Polish - fixed typo